 With a PWA, you can rest assured that your users will always be experiencing the latest version.
 Unlike native apps, PWAs don’t have to be approved by an app store, allowing for instant updates that are immediately passed onto users.

-The web is optimised for delivering speedy content on demand – a benefit that PWAs are able to tap into.
-As well capitalising on the speed of the web, PWAs also offer ‘native-style’ client-side caching.
+The web is optimized for delivering speedy content on demand—a benefit that PWAs are able to tap into.
+As well capitalizing on the speed of the web, PWAs also offer ‘native-style’ client-side caching.
 This mean they can even outperform websites and native apps on page loads.

 And the good news is that PWAs have been proven to massively boost conversion rates.
-Faster page loads, easier installs, instantaneous updates, smaller and leaner websites, all contribute to a better user experience and more conversions.
+Faster page loads, easier installs, instantaneous updates, as well as smaller and leaner websites—they all contribute to a better user experience and more conversions.

 Developing a native app is no easy feat.
 The cost and time involved in ongoing monitoring, maintenance, improvement and QA can be huge, making them unfeasible for most businesses.
 But PWAs are different.
 A web app doesn’t have to be submitted to an app store, it’ll work in any browser, and it’s installable across all major devices, saving a huge amount in resources as it can be maintained by one web development team.

 There are a couple of ways you can get started with a PWA.
 In some cases, building a progressive web app can be as easy as adding some code to your existing website; in others it might be best to start from scratch.
 It all depends on your existing solution, and the vision for your digital experience.

 See this detailed guide from web.dev in order to get started on PWA development!